fearherbs1/Media-Management-Scripts/README.md

 `mkv_tools_location = "'C:\\Program Files\\MKVToolNix\\mkvmerge.exe'"`

 8. Run `mkvtoolnix-batch-py.py` by running `python3 mkvtoolnix-batch-py.py` in a command prompt within your directory.
-9. Go grab yourself a cup of coffee and wait for the multiplexing process to complete.
+9. Wait for the multiplexing process to complete.
 Processed MKV files will appear inside the `Mkv-Merge-Out` directory.

+If an error is detected by the script it will put that filename in a text file named FIXME.txt
+This is mostly caused by unacounted for media tracks exixting in other files besided the first one, audio commentary files are a common example.